 Before being uploaded to the web system, all images should be cropped and resized to the size at which they will be used.
 Please don't upload excessively large images.
-This includes images straight out of a digital camera as they tend to be too big to post directly to a web site.
+This includes images straight out of a digital camera as they tend to be too big to post directly to a website.
+(For News Items, images should be at least either 200 pixels in width or height.)
 You will need to use software to resize your images.
 Graphic software such as Adobe Photoshop, Adobe Photoshop Elements, or Windows Photo Gallery can be used to resize images.
 If you don't have graphics software, you can access Photoshop through main campus' Virtual Labs.
 If you are a faculty or staff member of UNC, then you can also access Photoshop training from Lynda.com free of charge.

 Upload an Image to the Images Folder

 - Navigate to the Images folder that is at the root of your website.
 We recommend, for organization sake, that images be placed in this folder.